 How should the empty space be dealt with?
 Since the Bootstrap grid is actually built using flex boxes under the hood, you control the empty space using the same Bootstrap Utility classes we learned about in the flex box section of instalment 54 (

 By default, Bootstrap adds some spacing between rows and columns so text in adjacent grid cells doesn’t touch.
 This is usually what you want, but not always.
-Bootstrap refers to this grid spacing as gutters, and they can be removed on a row-by-row basis by adding the class
+Bootstrap refers to this grid spacing as gutters.
+They can be removed on a row-by-row basis by adding the class

 no-gutters to the tag that’s acting as the grid row.

 When we first met Bootstrap back in instalment 52, I told you to wrap your Bootstrap code in the following snippet:

 <div class="container-fluid mt-3"> <div class="row"> <div class="col-12"> <!-- Your Code Here --> </div> </div> </div>